Hypocrite (pronounced hip-uh-krit)

 Mr Joyce however may still nervously be looking over his shoulder.
 A few days after Grace Tame (b 1994; activist for survivors of sexual assault & 2021 Australian of the Year), not best pleased with some aspects of Mr Morrison’s commitment to helping victims of sexual assault, spoiled one of his prized photo-opportunities by fixing him with a frosty stare rather than the expected asinine smile, she was involved in an accident, tumbling from her bike, breaking a collarbone and sustaining the odd graze.
 There is no suggestion either Mr Morrison or the Liberal Party’s squad of dirty tricks operatives were involved in what Ms Tame described as a “bike stack” but Mr Joyce, noting no doubt that Mr Morrison said only “forgive” and not “forget”, may be impressed by the coincidence.

-he worries about that, perhaps Mr Joyce might have time to reflect on the
+As Mr Joyce ponders coincidences, he might pause to reflect on the

 attitude of Jesus to hypocrisy, discussed in the Gospel of John.
 The Pharisees, in an attempt to discredit